If you have ever listed anything for sale on Craigslist, there is a chance you were probably contacted by a Nigerian scammer.

 Not bad, eh?
 The paragraph reads smoothly (there’s a few glitches) and it seems like it’s a regular person who just happens to be going out of town and needs the item shipped.

-Obviously, it is the same scam I have mentioned many times before, but since the English in the email is better, it seems more legit.
+Obviously, it is the same scam I have mentioned many times before, but since the English in the email is better, it seems more legit if you are selling on craigslist.

 Keep in mind, as legit as that email might seem, real Craigslist buyers will never send an email that long.
 An email from a real Craigslist buyer will usually never be more than two or three sentences long.
 Most of the time, emails from real buyers are just sentence fragments and aren’t even a complete thought.